fredhutchio/concepts_machine_learning/notes/outline.md

 You cannot scale:
 * You might be able to manually recognize a few hundred emails and decide whether they are spam or not.
 However, this task becomes tedious for millions of emails.
 ML solutions are effective at handling large-scale problems.

+#### Challenge!

+1. Write an algorithm/protocol/ruleset for making a PBJ sandwich
+2. Write an algorithm/protocol/ruleset for determining if an email is spam

 ### Biology is suited for machine learning